 Paddy Macklin describes a night of knockdowns and rollovers as he attempted a non-stop circle of the Southern Ocean in his 27ft wooden sloop Tessa

-Captain Bungle’s Odyssey by Paddy Macklin is a book belied by its title.
+Captain Bungle’s Odyssey by Paddy Macklin is a great sailing book belied by its humble title.
 Extraordinarily self-effacing, Paddy makes light of a remarkable circumnavigation executed in truly Corinthian spirit, without sponsorship or hype of any sort.
 He sets out in mid-winter 2009/10 to sail a non-stop circle, which will involve him in traversing the Southern Ocean in mid-winter.
 This used to be a daunting prospect in a pre-war 5,000-ton steel four-masted barque, let alone a 27ft yacht.

 The good ship Tessa is a long-keeled, wooden Clyde Cruising Club sloop designed by Alan Buchanan and built in the 1950s, but there is little standard about her.
 Reading of Paddy’s preparations for the voyage, one realises that just about nothing was left to chance.
 When Tessa is put to the ultimate test described below with so little fuss, she comes out with flying colours, a living example of what a straightforward man can achieve by foreseeing trouble realistically and tackling it head-on.

 Paddy’s attitude throughout the book is one of self-help and can-do.
 When asked why he was sailing in winter, he replied that if you thought too much about what you were taking on, you’d never go.
 A lesson for life in general, and this book is full of them.

 My log reads, rather tersely: ‘Strong gale, 4 knockdowns, two 360° rollovers, damage occurred but rig OK.
 Position 43° 29S 37° 50E.’
 The following is therefore a description of the events of August 11, 2010 from memory.